mschlenker/qemu-wrappers/README.md

     http://198.51.100.205/

-### quickwin10.sh
+### quickwin11.sh

-Install and run Windows 10 or Windows Server 2019 or similar in Qemu/KVM.
+Install and run Windows 11 or Windows Server 2019/2025 or similar in Qemu/KVM.
-This scripts works only for older Windows versions that can be booted via classic BIOS from MBR partitioned disks.
+This scripts works only for all modern Windows versions that can be booted on UEFI.
+A TPM v2 module is emulated for Windows versions that rely on it.

-The script has an "installation mode" without networking and a "run mode" with networking.
+The script has an "installation mode" and a "run mode", both with networking.
 Fedora virtio drivers are mounted as HTTP image (requires Qemu 8.2, for older versions, a local file can be specified).

 How to use: